-Let's say you want to reinvent electricity.
+Let’s say you want to reinvent electricity.
 The majority of the today’s electricity is generated by moving conductors through a magnetic field.
 So you need a magnetic field, a conductor and motion.
 A water wheel could provide motion, so then you just need the conductor (wire) and some magnets and you could generate electricity.
 This sounds great on paper but in reality it glosses over an interesting Catch-22 in using permanent magnets to generate electricity.
 It is true that the majority of the today’s electricity is generated by moving conductors through a magnetic field but the strength of the magnetic field needed to create any practical amount of electricity is far stronger than the field produced by a natural lodestone.
 Today’s magnets are manufactured by using large electric currents.
 So you need electricity to make a strong magnet but you need a strong magnet to make electricity.
 That’s the Catch-22.
 Luckily there is a way around this dilemma.
-(I’m skipping how to make a permanent magnet but if you really want to know see this video.

 Instead of trying to making a permanent magnet, a much more practical approach would be to make a primitive battery and use it power an electromagnet.
 Then use the electromagnet in place of the permanent magnet in your generator.
 Some of the electricity generated is then fed back to the electromagnet and once the generator is going the battery can be completely disconnected.
 Of course if the generator ever stops then the whole process must be repeated.
 This is technically called using external-excitation to induce self-excitation in field coils in a generator.
 Self-excitation is how the majority of large generators, like the ones used in modern power plants, function.
 They don’t use permanent magnets but rather they power an internal electromagnet with some of the electricity they generate.